zediogoviana/zediogoviana.github.io/content/posts/analysing-electricity-consumption-with-livebook.md

 There are several more summary options, as well as different transformation combinations.
 This helped me a lot to get started, and after 5 minutes I already had information ready to be plotted.
 I'll go into that a bit later since I need to explain something else first.

 The values from consumption and production are provided in `kWh` (check the [Wikipedia page](https://en.wikipedia.org/wiki/Kilowatt-hour)).
-This means that it's wrong to sum up all the values I have.
-A consumption of `1.3 kWh` at `12h:30`, is the amount being pulled in at that moment, and to actually consume `1.3kW` the house would need to be at this value for a whole hour.
-Given I have values for every 15 minutes, the amount of `kW` consumed in an hour is approximately the average of those values.
+This means that it's wrong to directly sum up all the values.
+A consumption of `1.3 kWh` at `12h:30`, is the amount being pulled in at that moment, and to consume `1.3kW` the house would need to be at this value for a whole hour.
+Given we have values for every 15 minutes, the amount of `kW` consumed in an hour is approximately the average of those values.
+Here's an example:

 ```
 13:00 -> 0 kWh